LinuxForHealth/docs/source/routes/fhir-r4.rst

 Calling the Route
 =================
 Using REST (e.g. via curl or Postman), send a FHIR resource to the route URL as the body of a POST message.
-See 'connect/test/resources/postman/Linux for Health FHIR R4 Tutorial.postman_collection' for an example of calling this route with a Patient resource from Postman.
+See the `FHIR R4 Postman collection <https://github.com/LinuxForHealth/connect/blob/master/src/test/resources/messages/postman/Linux%20for%20Health%20FHIR%20R4%20Tutorial.postman_collection.json>`_ for an example of calling this route with a Patient resource.

 Results
 =======
-Results are stored in Kafka, viewable via the `Kafdrop viewer <http://localhost:9000/>`_ at the topic, partition and offset shown in the Linux for Health JSON message you recieve upon submitting the FHIR resource.
+Results are stored in Kafka, viewable via the `Kafdrop viewer <http://localhost:9000/>`_ at the topic, partition and offset shown in the Linux for Health JSON message you receive upon submitting the FHIR resource.

 See Also
 ========